Vertebrate Skeletal Anatomy I

 Caudal fin morphology:At the animal's rear end, a caudal fin, supported by a post-anal tail, aided in propulsion.
 Among early vertebrates, caudal fins generally took one of three forms, depending on the orientation of the notochord:

-- Diphycercal - the notochord is straight:
+- Diphycercal - the notochord is straight with a secondary set of fin rays:

 - Hypocercal - the notochord invades the lower lobe of the caudal fin